Leadership & Committees

-He does this by encouraging savings plans for college and trade school, increasing financial education among all ages, removing barriers to a secure retirement, and protecting residents from predatory companies.
+He does this by encouraging savings plans for college and trade school, increasing financial education among all ages, removing barriers to a secure retirement, and reuniting Illinois residents with their unclaimed property.

-The Treasurer’s Office actively manages approximately $25 billion.
+The Treasurer’s Office actively manages approximately $31 billion.
 The investment approach is cautious to ensure the preservation of principal.
-The investment returns are significant: For every $1 spent to run the office, Mike nets $28 for the state’s residents.
+The investment returns are significant: For every $1 spent to run the office, Frerichs nets $42 for the state’s residents.

-Mike was born in the Downstate farming community of Gifford, Illinois.
+Treasurer Frerichs was born and raised in the small, downstate farming community of Gifford, Illinois.
 He graduated from Yale University and spent two years in Taiwan where he taught English to young students and learned to speak Chinese.
 He returned to Champaign County and launched his own technology business.
 He was elected to the Champaign County Board and elected Champaign County Auditor.
 He also served as a volunteer firefighter.